reportportal/migrations-complex/charts/README.md

 2. **MinIO to S3 Migration**: Report Portal storage migration from multiple buckets to single bucket for S3 and MinIO.
 If you are looking to migrate your data from MinIO to Amazon S3, our service facilitates a seamless transition.
 We securely transfer your binary data while preserving metadata, permissions, and any custom configurations you have set up in your MinIO instance.
 This ensures that your data remains intact and accessible in the new storage environment.

-3. **Database API Key Migration**: In addition to data migration, we also offer API key transfer services for databases.
+3. **Database API Key Migration**: In addition to data migration, we also offer API key migrations services for databases.
 If you are transitioning to a new database platform or upgrading your existing one, we ensure the smooth transfer of API keys.
-Our service securely migrates the necessary credentials and ensures that your applications and services can continue to authenticate and access the database seamlessly.
 # Parameters
 ## Image Parameters
 |Name|Description|Value|